GSI-HPC/cvmfs-chef-cookbook/README.md

 Usage
 -----

-For basic understanding of CVMFS read the “[Manual Deployment][3]” guide.
+Read the “[Manual Deployment][3]” guide for a very simple example.
 Deployment and configuration of CVMFS servers is described in the [Server Guide][4].
 Mount CVMFS repositories on client nodes as explained in the [Client Guide][5].

 License
 -------